 Lower cost of customer acquisition

-Keep in mind that the freemium model isn’t a way to monetize your users but instead a way to acquire them.
-When you compare the cost of traditional marketing acquisitions with those of a freemium, you’ll find that the latter is always more cost-effective!
+Keep in mind that the freemium model isn’t just a way to monetize your users but primarily a way to acquire them.
+When you compare the cost of traditional marketing acquisitions with those of a freemium, you’ll find that the latter is often more cost-effective.

 Improved customer retention